Seraph: Origins and development

 The vision in Isaiah Chapter 6 of seraphim in an idealized version of Solomon's Temple represents the sole instance in the Hebrew Bible of this word being used to describe celestial beings. "...
 I saw also the Lord sitting upon a throne, high and lifted up, and his train filled the temple.
 Above it stood the seraphim: each one had six wings; with twain he covered his face, and with twain he covered his feet, and with twain he did fly."
 (Isaiah 6:1–3) And one cried to another, "Holy, holy, holy, is YHWH of hosts: the whole earth is full of His glory." (verses 2–3) One seraph carries out an act of ritual purification for the prophet by touching his lips with a live coal from the altar (verses 6–7) "And he laid it upon my mouth, and said, Lo, this hath touched thy lips; and thine iniquity is taken away, and thy sin purged."

 The text describes the "seraphim" as winged celestial beings with a fiery passion for doing God's good work.
-Notwithstanding the wording of the text itself, at least one Hebrew scholar claims that in the Hebrew Bible the seraphim do not have the status of angels, and that it is only in later sources (like De Coelesti Hierarchia or Summa Theologiae) that they are considered to be a division of the divine messengers.
+Notwithstanding the wording of the text itself, at least one Hebrew scholar claims that in the Hebrew Bible, the seraphim do not have the status of angels, and that only in later sources (such as De Coelesti Hierarchia or Summa Theologiae) are they considered to be a division of the divine messengers.

-Seraphim appear in the 2nd-century BC Book of Enoch, where they are mentioned, in conjunction with cherubim, as the heavenly creatures standing nearest to the throne of God.
-In non-biblical sources they are sometimes called the Akyəst (አክይስት "serpents", "dragons"; an alternate term for Hell).
+Seraphim appear in the second-century BC Book of Enoch, where they are mentioned, in conjunction with cherubim, as the heavenly creatures standing nearest to the throne of God.
+In nonbiblical sources, they are sometimes called the Akyəst (አክይስት "serpents" or "dragons", an alternate term for Hell).

 In the Second Book of Enoch, two classes of celestial beings are mentioned alongside the seraphim and cherubim, known as the phoenixes and the chalkydri (χαλκύδραι khalkýdrai, compound of χαλκός khalkós "brass, copper" + ὕδρα hýdra "hydra", "water-serpent"—lit. "brazen hydras", "copper serpents").
-Both are described as "flying elements of the sun" that reside in either the 4th or 7th heaven, who have twelve wings and burst into song at sunrise.
+Both are described as "flying elements of the sun" that reside in either the fourth or seventh heaven, who have 12 wings and burst into song at sunrise.

-In the Book of Revelation (4:4–8), the beasts are described as being forever in God's presence and praising him: "[A]nd they rest not day and night, saying, 'Holy, holy, holy, Lord God Almighty, which was, and is, and is to come.'"
-This account differs slightly from the account of Isaiah, stating in the eighth verse, "And the four beasts had each of them six wings about him; and they were full of eyes within".
+In the Book of Revelation (4:4–8), the living creatures (τὸ ζῷον) are described as being forever in God's presence and praising him: "And they rest not day and night, saying, 'Holy, holy, holy, Lord God Almighty, which was, and is, and is to come.'"
+This account differs slightly from the account of Isaiah, stating in the eighth verse: "The four living creatures, each having six wings, were full of eyes around and within" (NKJV translation).
 They appear also in the Gnostic text, On the Origin of the World.